- Notary Stamps

-When becoming an Oklahoma notary, to perform notarial acts in the state of Oklahoma, you need at a minimum an Oklahoma notary stamp or an Oklahoma notary embosser.
-A Oklahoma notary record book, sometimes called a journal, is recommended by the Secretary of State but not required.
-An Oklahoma notary stamp or notary embosser must meet at minimum the following requirements:
+After becoming an Oklahoma notary, to perform notarial acts in the state of Oklahoma, you need an Oklahoma notary stamp or an Oklahoma notary embosser.
+A Oklahoma notary record book, sometimes called a journal, is recommended by the Oklahoma Secretary of State but not required.
+An Oklahoma notary stamp or notary embosser must meet the following requirements:

-1. It needs to be a rubber inking stamp or a metal embossing seal
+1. Be a rubber inking stamp or a metal embossing seal.

-2. It must include the notary's name, the words "State of Oklahoma," and the words "Notary Public."
+2. Include the notary's name, the words "State of Oklahoma," and the words "Notary Public."